 How does MLB betting work?

-Why do MLB odds move?
+Why do MLB betting odds change throughout the day?

 Summary